 Achieve White, Pastel and Lighter Shades

 1. Bleach hair to a level 10 light blonde.

 2. Remove bleach from hair with warm water and a deep cleansing shampoo (not all deep cleansing shampoos are ideal, shampoos that contain sulfates or lots of oils are not recommended; they will prevent the colour from processing properly), DO NOT USE CONDITIONER.

 3. Completely dry hair.

 4. Perform a Test Strand to ensure you are happy with the colour results.

 5. Apply your dye following the above Dyeing Instructions from Apply Dye to Dry Hair.

-**Leave your dye on for at least an hour, the longer the better!
+**Leave your dye on for at least 60 mins, the longer the better!
 We recommend leaving white dyes and toners on for several hours.**